ngageoint/mapcache-electron/BUILD.md

   * nvm install 14.16.0
 * Install Yarn
   * npm install yarn -g

+### yarn.lock adjustments:
+* bindings@^1.5.0 does not work in electron, so it has been updated to use: 'git://github.com/caldwellc/node-bindings.git#master' which provides a fix for undefined filename errors

 # Building and Running MapCache Desktop
 Once you have set up a development environment, these steps will let you build and run MapCache: